-- Annex 1 Evaluation Matrix to be completed by the Evaluator as part of the preparation of the inception report. - Annex 2 Results Assessment Form to be completed by the Evaluator as part of the preparation of the final evaluation report. - Annex 3 Feedback Matrix template which will be used during the feedback process by the Childhub project team to share feedback with the evaluator(s) on the inception report and the draft and final evaluation report. - Annex 4 Management response template for information only (As per ADA's Evalulation Policy and Tdh's Minimum Requirements for Monitoring and Evaluation, all internal and external evaluations are followed up by a management response by those commissioning the evaluation within one month of the acceptance of the report to react and take the necessary actions based on the evaluation's findings and recommendations.)
+- Annex 1 Evaluation Matrix to be completed by the lead evaluator for Assignment A as part of the preparation of the inception report. - Annex 2 Results Assessment Form to be completed by the lead evaluator and country evaluators together as part of the preparation of the basic data analysis and regional summary. - Annex 3 Feedback Matrix template which will be used during the feedback process by the Childhub project team to share feedback with the evaluators on the different reports. - Annex 4 Management response template for information only (As per ADA's Evalulation Policy and Tdh's Minimum Requirements for Monitoring and Evaluation, all similar studies, researches, evaluations are followed up by a management response by those commissioning the study within one month of the acceptance of the report to react and take the necessary actions based on the findings and recommendations.)

-Upon request, Tdh can also share the following documents in the application phase to guide interested evaluators during the preparation of their offers:
+Upon request, Tdh can also share the following documents in the application phase to guide interested evaluators in the preparation of their offers: